Tim2othy/spacegame/README.md

 ```
 py main.py
 ```
+# How to play the game

-Move with arrow keys, shoot with space.
+If there is one player, move with arrow keys, shoot with space.

+If there are two players:
+- Player one moves with arrow keys, shoots with return,
+- Player two moves with wasd, shoots with space.

+You can toggle one and two player mode by setting `TEST_MODE` to `True` or `False` respectivly.
+This also changes the size of the world and whether one can die.